Articles and Facts

 On Sunday 13th May, 1787 eleven small ships carrying about 1,500 people set sail from Portsmouth, England on an epic voyage of over 13,000 miles (20,900 k kilometres) and founded the nation of "Australia".

-On 25 November, Phillip had transferred to HMS Supply.
+On 25 November, Phillip had transferred to HMAT Supply.
 With Alexander, Friendship and Scarborough, the fastest ships in the Fleet, which were carrying most of the male convicts, HMS Supply hastened ahead to prepare for the arrival of the rest.
 Phillip intended to select a suitable location, find good water, clear the ground, and perhaps even have some huts and other structures built before the others arrived.
 This was a planned move, discussed by the Home Office and the Admiralty prior to the Fleet's departure.

 However, this "flying squadron" reached Botany Bay only hours before the rest of the Fleet, so no preparatory work was possible.
 HMS Supply reached Botany Bay on 18th January 1788; the three fastest transports in the advance group arrived on 19th January; slower ships, including HMS Sirius, arrived on 20th January.[